gregmercer/ButtonsBoxes/DataTemplates/README.md

 - Has a list a TimeSlotViewModels

 TimeSlotViewModel
-- Has a a reference back to its RoomViewModel
+- Has a reference back to its RoomViewModel

 TimeSlotButton (UI View)
 - Has a BindingContext to a TimeSlotViewModel